Download

 This booklet was brought to you by the Patient Safety Team at George Eliot Hospital NHS Trust.

 George Eliot Hospital is a smoke free environment.
-For help and advice to stop smoking you can call the national helpline on 0300 123 1044 or visit: https://fitterfutures.everyonehealth.co.uk/stop-smoking-service/
+For help and advice to stop smoking you can call the national helpline on 030 123 1044 or visit https://fitterfutures.everyonehealth.co.uk/stop-smoking-service/ .
+You can also call the local telephone number for the Warwickshire service on 0333 005 0092 or Coventry service on 0800 112 3780.

 Copyright